walles/batterylogger/README.md

 ---------
 * Make sure we support one-finger scaling.
 Maybe there's an appcompat ScaleGestureDetector that supports this?

+* Replace the start/stop-charging messages by green lines at Y=0 while charging?

 * Replace the medians by something else?
 Averages?
 Least square approximated lines?